Jashia333/DPN-RME/README.md

 python generate_dataset.py --buildings
 ```
 4. Use the train.py to train the model
+5. The test.py is used to calculate RMSE dB Loss

-5. The visualize.py is used to visual the passed sample map, environmental map and the predicted map.
+6. The visualize.py is used to visual the passed sample map, environmental map and the predicted map.

 ## Reference